Allegion: Mergers and subsidiaries

+In June 2025 Allegion announced they would be acquiring ELATEC, a manufacturer of RFID-based access systems.

 Corporate affairs

 Management and leadership

 The company is managed by President and CEO, John H. Stone.
 Prior to his appointment as CEO of Allegion, Stone held the position of President within Deere & Company’s Worldwide Construction, Forestry and Power Systems business.

 Stone is responsible for the strategic direction of the company alongside an Executive Team comprising 10 members.

 Locations

 Allegion is headquartered in Dublin, Ireland.
 Its regional offices for the Americas are in Carmel, Indiana, United States.
 Its European regional offices are in Faenza, Italy, and the company's Asian headquarters are in Tower B of City Center of Shanghai in Shanghai, China.

 Production facilities are located in Colombia, Mexico, Europe, the Middle East, Australasia, the U.S. and New Zealand.

 Ownership

 As of 2017, Allegion shares are mainly held by institutional investors (T. Rowe Price, Vanguard Group, JPMorgan Chase and others).